Fragrant Sichuan Short Ribs | Cooking on the Big Green Egg | James Whetlor Cook Book

 By James Whetlor

+The aim of this recipe isn’t to test your patience, although it might do that with its 5–7-hour cooking time.
 Here, you are managing a long cook with low temperature control and adding the wrapping element after a few hours.
 Wrapping helps keep the meat moist, preventing drying out and charring.
-As you get more experienced and better at temperature management, you may decide to not wrap at all.
+As you get more experienced at temperature management, you may decide to not wrap at all.

 PREPARE YOUR SHORT RIBS